mongodb/docs/source/includes/fact-platforms.rst

    - Support for SLES 11 has been removed in MongoDB 3.2.20+.
    - Support for Ubuntu 12.04 has been removed in MongoDB 3.2.20+.
+   - Support for Debian 7 has been removed in MongoDB 3.2.21+.

 .. list-table::
    :header-rows: 1